TrendingTechnology/reactgo.com-1/blog/vuejs-filters/index.md

 Let's create a global filter called `reverseData`  which is used to reverse the provided string.

->Note: Global filters can be created before the vue instance.
+>Note: Global filters are created before the root vue instance.

 ```js:title=main.js
 import Vue from "vue";